Submit Benchmarks!

 Display Graphs

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthThe GeForce RTX 2080 SUPER, in theory, should be a little bit faster than the Nvidia Titan X overall. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically, the GeForce RTX 2080 SUPER should perform just a bit faster than the Nvidia Titan X overall. (explain)

-Texel RateThe Nvidia Titan X is a bit (about 0%) better at texture filtering than the GeForce RTX 2080 SUPER. (explain)
+Texel RateThe Nvidia Titan X should be a bit (more or less 0%) faster with regards to AF than the GeForce RTX 2080 SUPER. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison